 One of the most common is due to the ‘multi-touch’ feature of Attribution app where it considers all your ad channel touches along a visitor’s journey rather than a select few.

-Another major difference is based on how Attribution app uses visits and events to calculate revenue, conversions, and return on ad spend.
+Another major difference is based on how Attribution app uses visits and ad touches to calculate revenue, conversions, and return on ad spend.

-While most other analytics tools will use an arbitrary look back window of 30/60/90 days based around the conversion event, Attribution app uses a precise and proprietary look forward window instead based around visits.
+While most other analytics tools will use an arbitrary look back window of 30, 60, or 90 days based around the conversion event, Attribution app uses a precise and proprietary look forward window instead that follows the individual's journey.
+This allows for double entry auditing of all conversions.

 The look back window